aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Arista network devices or with Arista CloudVision Portal, which in turn communicates with the Arista network devices.
 Controlling what Ansible does is typically done using a SSH terminal session to the Ansible server from the Operator’s computer.
-Using Ansible to control an Arista network infrastructure is agentless, i.e. it requires nothing additional to be installed on the Arista network devices or Arista CloudVision Portal.
+Using Ansible to control an Arista network infrastructure is agentless, i.e. it requires nothing additional to be installed on the Arista network devices or on Arista CloudVision Portal.

 ![Figure: Ansible and CVP](../_media/getting-started/Ansible-and-CVP-httpapi.png)

 ## What is Ansible AVD (Ansible collection for Arista Validated Designs)
 While Ansible is the automation engine, Ansible AVD is a “collection” added to Ansible.
-It is an open source project hosted on GitHub and maintained by Arista, letting users contribute directly.
+It's an open source project hosted on GitHub and maintained by Arista, letting users contribute directly.
 A “collection” is a distribution format for Ansible content that can include roles, modules, and plugins.
 These topics are most likely new to you, but do not worry, they will be described in later sections.
 For now, just remember that a “collection” is a way to easily share and distribute Ansible data.